brianjames-dev/telematics-integration-insurity/README.md

 ## Overview

-This repository contains a proof-of-concept (POC) system for **usage-based auto insurance (UBI)** using telematics data.
+This proof-of-concept (POC) demonstrates a usage-based insurance (UBI) workflow on synthetic telematics data:

-The system demonstrates:

-- Real-time ingestion of simulated telematics pings.
+- Real-time(ish) ingestion of simulated pings ➝ trip aggregation ➝ feature generation
-- Trip/session aggregation into insurer-friendly features.
-- Risk scoring via GLM (baseline) and GBM (advanced).
+- Risk scoring using a baseline GLM (optional GBM scripts are included but not required)
-- Pricing engine with guardrails and smoothing.
+- Pricing engine with guardrails & smoothing
-- APIs for scoring and pricing.
-- Streamlit dashboard for drivers and insurers.
+- FastAPI service for scoring/pricing + Streamlit dashboard to explore results
-- Documentation on data, models, guardrails, and compliance.

 ---